-The Retirement Plan for Chicago Transit Authority Employees and the Board of Trustees of the Retirement Plan for Chicago Transit Authority Employees filed a motion to dismiss a portion of the First Amended Complaint, specifically the allegations challenging the composition of the Retirement Plan Board, and answered the remaining counts.
-The Retiree Health Care Trust and the Board of Trustees of the Retiree Health Care Trust Defendants also filed a motion to dismiss the First Amended Complaint for failure to state a claim.
-Defendants' motions to dismiss are being briefed, no hearing date has been set.
-The parties are engaged in discovery.
-After discovery, we anticipate the plaintiffs will file a motion for class certification.
-The Retirement Plan is vigorously defending the matter.
-At this time, we are unable to determine the amount or range of any potential loss in the event of an unfavorable outcome.
+The Retirement Plan for Chicago Transit Authority Employees and the Board of Trustees of the Retirement Plan for Chicago Transit Authority Employees ("Retirement Plan Defendants") filed a motion to dismiss a portion of the First Amended Complaint, specifically the allegations challenging the composition of the Retirement Plan Board and answered the remaining counts.
+In response to the Retirement Plan Defendants' motion, Plaintiffs moved to voluntarily dismiss their claims and allegations challenging the composition of the Retirement Plan Board and the Retiree Health Care Trust Board from the First Amended Complaint.